 Will produce a richer espresso than some espresso machines

-Prove to be far more affordable, both in terms of initial purpose and likely as a long term investment.
-Many automatic machines operate using pods, which, will more precise and more convenient than whole bean or freshly ground, is all more expensive and may be more limiting in terms of flavors and where you can purchase.
+Prove to be far more affordable, both in terms of initial purpose and likely as a long-term investment.
+Many automatic machines operate using pods, which, will more precise and more convenient than a whole bean or freshly ground, is all more expensive and may be more limiting in terms of flavors and where you can purchase.

 Provide more variety.
 With a nod to what we mentioned in the previous point, there are more options, because you can select your own coffee, without the restrictions of purchasing coffee that works with the machine.
 Some machines have more options than others, but all are more limiting than being able to select your own coffee, and that’s important to note, because roast type, flavor, aroma, and level of acidity all play a critical role in making the best espresso possible.